• Skip to primary navigation

 Spoon or baste whatever marinade is left onto the triangles.

-Grill for approximately 5 minutes on each side, carefully flipping with tongs, until browned and heated through.
+Grill for approximately 5 minutes on each side, carefully flipping with tongs, until heated through and it's a nice golden brown color.

 tempeh cooking on the grill